 Continuous protocol approval is required.
 At the time of initial review, a study is granted an approval period.
 The person listed as Principal Investigator (PI) is responsible for seeking and maintaining approval prior to continuing human subject research activities beyond the expiration date.
 If human subject research activities have concluded, the PI must properly close the study with RCS using the Study Closure Application.

 To request continued approval and secure continued approval prior to the expiration date, the PI must provide the required materials in a timely manner.
-RCS requires requests for continuation be submitted at least 45 days in advance of the study’s expiration date.
+RCS requires continuation requests be submitted at least 45 days in advance of the study’s expiration date.

 Continued approval will need to be requested as follows: